|Season (1 Jan 2021 - 31 Jan 2022)|

 • The ferry ticket is included in the bus ticket

-• You can not bring animals with our buses
+• You cannot bring animals in our buses

-• Most of you buses have a wheelchair lift.
-If you are in need of special assistance (f.ex. with wheelchair in and out of the bus) please contact us before 15 p.m. at the day before departure at email@example.com
+• Most of our buses have a wheelchair lift.
+If you are in need of special assistance (f.ex. with wheelchair in and out of the bus) please contact us before 15 p.m. at the day before departure here.

 Travelling with children?

-When one full paying adult and one child (4-15 years) are traveling together you get a discount.
-Place 1 adult and 1 child in your order and then add the discount.
-One adult travelling with two children are only entitle to one discount.
+Then we offer a discount!
+When one full paying adult and one child (6-17 years) are traveling together you get a discount.
+Place 1 adult and 1 child in your order and then add the discount code familie.

 Founded in the 15th c., St. George’s was a hospital for lepers until the middle of the 20th c.
 The present day buildings date back to the 18th c.